ajaska/innod-webtier-aid/aid/pages/projects/supporting-sustainable-farming/page.md

 ---
-title: Supporting Sustainable Farming in Vidarbha, Maharashtra
+title: Supporting Sustainable Farming
+subtitle: Vidarbha, Maharashtra
 description: Increased the acreage of organic cotton farming and empowered farmers to become more sustainable.
 ---